 Frantic, sexual, gross, exciting.

 Really liked it in the beginning but got increasingly tired of it as I progressed.
-It kind of feels life Luhmann is using Scotch tape to stick together his surface-level understanding of a million complex subjects.
-(Hard to say though considering my own understandings are no better.)
+It kind of feels like Luhmann is using Scotch tape to stick together his surface-level understanding of a million complex subjects.
+(Obviously hard to say considering my own understandings are no better, though I've heard similar accounts from others.)
 I never felt like I got a good grasp on his system; I became more familiar but it never really all clicked together.

 .......yeah..........